SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 This tab lists the operations that are being sent to a device or have been sent to a device.
 Please see the Section "[Working with operations](#operation-monitoring)" for more information on operations.

-The tab also enables you to send some generic remote control operations, depending on whether device supports the operations.
-The device in the example screenshot below supports a restart and setting its configuration.
+The tab also enables you to send some generic remote control operations, depending on whether the device supports the operations.
+The device in the example screenshot below supports being restarted and setting its configuration.

 ![Generic remote control](/guides/users-guide/deviceops.png)